Unnao rape case: Delhi HC grants interim bail to Kuldeep Sengar to attend daughter's wedding | Law-Order

 - India

-It had awarded him the maximum punishment of life term with a rider that the convict will remain in jail for the ''remainder of his natural biological life'' and also imposed an fine of Rs 25 lakh on him.
+It had awarded him the maximum punishment of life term with a rider that the convict will remain in jail for the ''remainder of his natural biological life'' and also imposed on him a fine of Rs 25 lakh.

 The girl was kidnapped and raped by Sengar in 2017 when she was a minor.